 With the real possibility of a Rose Bowl on the line, Oregon St., who came into Palo Alto ranked #14, and standing at #11 in the BCS Standings, wasn't up to the challenges that Stanford, ranked #16, and shown as #14 in the BCS, presented.

 It wasn't for lack of effort, or heart, given the 23 consecutive points the Beavers ran off, after being almost run out of Stanford Stadium in the first quarter.
-It also was for a lack of opportunities, as Oregon St. won the turnover battle over Stanford, and first time starter quarterback red-shirt freshman Kevin Hogan, 4-1.
+It also wasn't for a lack of opportunities, as Oregon St. won the turnover battle over Stanford, and first time starter quarterback red-shirt freshman Kevin Hogan, 4-1.

 Moblie red-shirt freshman Kevin Hogan should not have been able to turn a play like this

 Which was one of the key factors in a game that featured the best defenses in the Pac-12, and figured to come down to turnovers.
 With a first time starter behind center, it figured that Stanford would likely lose that turnover battle, and sure enough, they did.
 But Oregon St. did very little with the turnovers, and Stanford proceeded to go win the game when they got the ball with their only turnover of the day, a gift on an un-forced fumble by the Beavers' Cody Vaz, who got the gig as starting quarterback back because of his ability to deliver touchdown drives in the 4th quarter, and not turn the ball over.

 Yet Vaz, with no pressure on him, put the ball on the ground, and the game in Hogan's hands.
 Hogan put it in the hands of Stepfan Taylor, a proven Beaver beater, Ryan Hewett, another in the seemingly endless line of rhinoceroses that Stanford employees as tight ends, and finally, Zach Ertz, below, another of those rhinos, for the game winning touchdown pass.